mcooper7649/firebase-react-user-auth/README.md

 13. click the </> icon to create a webapp and acquire the firebase API keys
 14. Lets create .env.local file and add our api keys next
 15. add the REACT_APP_FIREBASE_API_KEY, then add the rest following that same format
+16. Next lets create firebase.js inside of src folder
+17. then install firebase npm i firebase
+18. import firebase from 'firebase/app'
+19. import 'firebase/auth'

+## Configuring our firebase.js file
+---

+1. Paste our api keys that we got from firebase into a const name app = firebase iniatlizeApp({})
+2. Next we need to replace the values with the process.env.REACT_APP_FIREBASE_API_KEY and do that for the rest